DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-30-showing-claims-by-academic-year.md

 - check your answers - when adding a new claim
 - claim declaration - when submitting a draft claim

-This information helps users understand to what academic year the claim relates when they do not look at the main claims list or when sharing the information with others.
+This information helps users understand the academic year the claim relates to when they do not look at the central claims list or when sharing the information with others.
 For example, we have found that users will copy or print claims to share with colleagues.

 Users cannot change the academic year; it is calculated when the claim is created.